fernando1496/CodeChallengeCH/README.md

-# Clipboard health code challenge for SDET
+# Code challenge for SDET engineer

 Contents of this file
 ---------------------